Use Calculate Z-Score

 Example

 A GIS analyst for a nongovernmental organization is analyzing a disease outbreak.
-Calculate Z-score can be used to determine the areas in which the outbreak is concentrated.
+Calculate Z-Score can be used to determine the areas where the outbreak is concentrated.

-Use the following steps to run the Calculate Z-score analysis capability:
+Use the following steps to calculate a z-score:

 1. Create a map, chart, or table using the dataset with which you want to calculate the z-score.